kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 During this entire period, Jul 2019 to Oct 2020, I was doing marketing and growth with a one freelance writer.
 In a few months on and off, I had a junior team member to help out.

 If you look at the list above, most of the marketing tactics required consistent labor week in, week out.
-Whenever my attention was diverted or the junior marketer resigned, I had a big gap in the marketing system.
+Whenever my attention as CEO was diverted or when the junior marketer resigned, we had a big gap in the marketing system.
 And our website and blog traffic took a big hit.

 Content & SEO, on the other hand, are tactics that once you put it out there, it is evergreen and doesn't require your daily attention.
 You still need to build strategies around it, but the core of it is sustainable.